ClemRz/WiFibonacci-Clock/README.md

 ### How to use the physical UI

  - Push sequentially the Mode button to cycle through the modes
  - Push an maintain pushed the Brightness button to dim down the LEDs.
-When you reach the lowest intensity, release the button and pushe it again to dim up the LEDs.
+When you reach the lowest intensity, release the button and push it again to dim up the LEDs.
 The opposite happens when you reach the highest intensity.
  - Push the reset button to perform a soft reset.
 This will not erase the last settings saved in memory nor the palettes you might have uploaded to the clock.

 ### What should I do if the clock is not responding / gets bricked